hashicorp/terraform-provider-azurerm/website/docs/r/redis_enterprise_cluster.html.markdown

 * `zones` - (Optional) A list of a one or more Availability Zones, where the Redis Cache should be allocated.
 Possible values are: `1`, `2` and `3`.
 Changing this forces a new Redis Enterprise Cluster to be created.

-* `tags` - (Optional) A mapping of tags which should be assigned to the Redis Enterprise Cluster.

 ## Attributes Reference

 In addition to the Arguments listed above - the following Attributes are exported: